SAP-samples/btp-setup-automator/README.md

     .\run.ps1
     ```

-The script  will build a docker image and create a docker container on your machine.
+The script will build a Docker image and create a running container from it, on your machine.

 ## Get the Docker Container up-and-running

-Independently whether you've created the docker image yourself, or used the pre-built image, you should now see the Docker container up-and-running.
-In case you are using VS Code, open the command palette (Windows: `Ctrl+Shift+P` ; Mac: `Cmd+Shift+P`) and select the `Remote Containers: Attach to running Container ...` command:
+Regardless of which option you chose, you should now see the Docker container up and running.
+In case you are using VS Code, open the command palette (Windows: `Ctrl+Shift+P` ; Mac: `Cmd+Shift+P`) and select the `Remote Containers: Attach to Running Container...` command:

 ![command in VS Code to attach it to a running container](docs/pics/quick-guide-step00.png)

-> 📝 Tip - Don't forget to install the "Remote-Containers" extension in VS Code
+> 📝 Tip - Don't forget to install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code

-The select the `btp-setup-automator` container looks like this:
+Then look for the container by name (`btp-setup-automator`) and selecting it:

 ![select running container in VS Code](docs/pics/quick-guide-step01.png)

 ## Use BTP-SETUP-AUTOMATOR

 You can run the container directly via the terminal or within VS Code, modify use case file and parameter file or supply externally available use case and parameter file.

 [Read the detailed instructions](docs/README.md) on how to setup your SAP BTP account for a use case with the `btp-setup-automator`.

 If you want a more detailed walk-through guiding you through the first steps with the btp-setup-automator, then this video on YouTube is worth a look: